Blog Profiles: 4 Must-Read Book Blogs

 Welcome to Blog Profiles!
 Each week, we select a topic and handful of blogs that do a great job contributing to the conversation.
 If you’re trying to read more this year, check out these helpful book blogs.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.

 One of the most common New Year’s resolutions is to read more.
-It’s been one of my goals each year, and 2020 is no different.
+It’s been one of my goals each year, and this year is no different.

 I tend to stick with the mystery/thriller genre and am looking to branch out this year.
 But with so many books out there, I find it difficult to make a decision, so I needed some help.